SimplyEdit/blog-helper/README.md

 other than the default `data.json`.

 You can then write your own code to load and save that data.
-In this case you can use the blog-helper.js script provided in this repository:
+In this case you can use the blog.js script provided in this repository:

 ```
 <script src="/js/json-css.js"></script>
-<script src="/js/blog-helper.js"></script>
+<script src="/js/simply/blog.js"></script>
 <script>
-	loadBlog('blog', {
+	simply.blog('blog', {
 		'template': 'blog.html'
 	});
 </script>